j4orz/singularitysystems/src/preface.md

 ### 1 minute version
-Although the brain is an existence proof of physics powering `20PFLOP` machines with `20W`, the problem with SOTA semiconductor physics is two-fold:
+Although the brain is an existence proof of physics powering `20PFLOP` machines with `20W`, the problem with the semiconductor physics of *today* is two-fold:
-1. instruction-level parallelism from out of order, superscalar pipelines is providing diminishing returns
+1. instruction-level parallelism from out-of-order superscalar pipelines hits diminishing returns
 2. frequency scaling is hitting against [Dennard scaling](https://en.wikipedia.org/wiki/Dennard_scaling)'s power wall

-and so this free-single-thread-performance-lunch aspect to [Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law) that transitioned us from minis to micros and from micros to mobile is "over".
+and so this free-single-thread-performance-lunch aspect to [Moore's law](https://en.wikipedia.org/wiki/Moore%27s_law) that transitioned us across computer classes from minis to micros and from micros to mobile is "over".

-Now, the complexity of extracting program performance is leaking from the hardware, and the programmer is now exposed to thread-level parallelism with multi-core and many-core machines also known as vector processors.
+As a result computer architects are moving from homogenous general hardware to heterogenous specialized hardware, which means that the complexity of extracting program performance leaks upwards from the hardware — these days, to unlock the full performance of hardware, it's the programmer's responsibility to program the vector processors in multi-core/many-core machines.

 The problem with the vector processing of multi-core/many-core machines is two-fold:
 1. programming model: compiler engineers wrote [sufficiently smart compilers](https://wiki.c2.com/?SufficientlySmartCompiler) with [autovectorization](https://pharr.org/matt/blog/2018/04/18/ispc-origins)